Icor101/Code-Arena/README.md

 # Code-Arena
-Code Arena is an easy-to-use android app for competitive programmers where they can find all the information related to the ongoing/upcoming contests happening across some of the most popular coding platforms.
+Code Arena is a user-friendly android app that provides an easy-to-use dashboard for competitive programmers where they can find all the required information about most of the live/upcoming programming contests from a wide variety of competitive coding websites.
+The app provides a segregated list of Past/Live/Future contests from a number of popular coding websites.
+It lets the users set reminders by creating events in Google Calendar & share details about contests via apps like WhatsApp, Gmail etc without any hassle.
+The app also enables its users to filter the list of contests according to their preferred coding platforms.